Date: Tue, 4 Jul 2006 (delayed)

 moderate traffic, but then thinned out a bit north of the town of Chilaw.
 Turning inland, things became quieter still, which

-was nice, but I was still late when I reached Anuradhapura,
+was nice, but I was still late when I reached Anuradhapura, the first of the

-the first of the cultural triangle sites.
-The sacred city there contains some
+cultural triangle sites.
+The sacred city there contains some nice, large

-others being restored.
-There is also another Bodhi
+stupas, some in good condition, with others being restored.
+There is also

-tree there which was said to have been propagated somehow from the one I saw at
+another Bodhi tree there which was said to have been propagated somehow from

-Bodh Gaya in India.
-It was
+the one I saw at Bodh Gaya in India.
+It was considerably larger than its

-considerably larger than its parent, so apparently the damp conditions are more
+parent, so I thought the damp conditions are more favorable to that particular

-favorable to that particular species.
-I only planned on spending a brief
+tree.
+I only planned on spending a brief morning sightseeing there, but by the

-morning sightseeing there, but by the time I saw the sights and wasted more
+time I saw the sights, and wasted more time searching out the only internet

-time searching out the only internet café in town, it was late enough, and I
+café in town, it was late enough, and I was feeling poorly enough, that I

-was feeling poorly enough, that I decided to spend another night, pushing me
+decided to spend another night, pushing me even further behind.

 The next two sites in the

-eventually I made it to the Golden Cave Temple at Dambulla,
+point, but eventually I made it to the Golden Cave Temple at Dambulla, which is notable for its numerous Buddha statues

-limestone caves, and, even more so, the beautiful frescos which cover the cave
+contained in a number of limestone caves, and, even more so, for the beautiful

-walls.
-Later that day, I arrived at the next site, the rock fortress at Sigiriya.
-The fortress is a ruined complex atop a 300-meter
+the rock fortress at Sigiriya.
+The fortress is a

-high granite monolith.
-I had just enough time to climb to the top from where
+ruined complex atop a 300-meter high granite monolith.
+I had just enough time

-the view of the surrounding forest was very impressive.
-This was probably my favorite of the areas
+very impressive.
+This was probably my

-hotel that I chose, had a great shower and a truly excellent dinner buffet.
+and a truly excellent dinner buffet.

 The last of the northern